ibm-cloud-docs/cloud-databases/db-version-policy.md

 RabbitMQ | Major versions are the first two numbers in a `major.x.patch` version number. | v3.8, [July 12nd 2022](https://www.ibm.com/cloud/blog/announcements/messages-for-rabbitmq-38-end-of-life-in-july-2022) | Backup taken and access removed|
 {: caption="Table 1.
 Major versions for {{site.data.keyword.databases-for}}" caption-side="top"}

-*There was a change of versioning schema for PostgreSQL after version 9.6.
-Before and including version 9.6, a PostgreSQL major version was defined by the first two numbers in the version.
+**There was a change of versioning schema for PostgreSQL after version 9.6.
+Before and including version 9.6, a PostgreSQL major version was defined by the first two numbers in the version.*

+Any actions taken after a database EOL date happen over several days following the EOL date.
+We try, but cannot guarantee, to make these upgrades outside of business hours in the local regions.
+If you want more control over the upgrade process of your database instance, we recommend that you perform the upgrade following our [backup and restore process](/docs/cloud-databases?topic=cloud-databases-dashboard-backups) before the EOL date of your database version.
 {: .note}

 ## Minor versions